 Accumulation explores the vitality and complexity of plastic.
 This interdisciplinary collection focuses on how the presence and recalcitrance of plastic reveal the relational exchanges across human and synthetic materialities.
 It captures multiplicity by engaging with the processual materialities or plasticity of plastic.
 Through a series of themed essays on plastic materialities, plastic economies, plastic bodies and new articulations of plastic, the editors and chapter authors examine specific aspects of plastic in action.
 How are multiple plastic realities enacted?
 What are their effects?

-This collection follows on from a public seminar held at Goldsmiths, University of London, with support from the Centre for Invention and Social Process (CSISP) and the the Centre for Critical and Cultural Studies (CCCS), University of Queensland.
+This collection follows on from a public seminar held at Goldsmiths, University of London on 21 June 2011, with support from the Centre for Invention and Social Process (CSISP) and the the Centre for Critical and Cultural Studies (CCCS), University of Queensland.

 Accumulation is co-edited with Gay Hawkins and Mike Michael and published through the Centre for Research on Socio-Cultural Change (CRESC) “Culture, Economy and the Social” book series (London: Routledge, 2013).